jibinvjohn/fm-state-management/src/app/exercise-diagrams/flows.md

 # State diagram

 Start with destination
-When the destination si input, put in the check in date Then put in the checkout date
-Then add the number of guests
+When the destination is input, put in the check in date, there are validations Then put in the checkout datem there are validations Then add the number of guests
 And then when the user presses search, it'll take us to a search results page The search results will be loading, and eventually show up